John Michell: Gravity

 Michell devised a torsion balance for measuring the mass of the Earth, but died before he could use it.
 His instrument passed into the hands of his lifelong friend Henry Cavendish, who first performed in 1798 the experiment now known as the Cavendish Experiment.
 Placing two 1-kg lead balls at the ends of a six-foot rod, he suspended the rod horizontally by a fibre attached to its centre.
 Then he placed a massive lead ball beside each of the small ones, causing a gravitational attraction that led the rod to turn clockwise.
 By measuring the rod's movement, Cavendish was able to calculate the force exerted by each of the large balls on the 1-kg balls.
 From these calculations, he was able to provide an accurate estimate of the gravitational constant and of the mass and average density of the Earth.
 Cavendish gave Michell full credit for his accomplishment.

 In 1987, gravity researcher A. H. Cook wrote:

 The most important advance in experiments on gravitation and other delicate measurements was the introduction of the torsion balance by Michell and its use by Cavendish.
 It has been the basis of all the most significant experiments on gravitation ever since.

-Double stars
+Double stars and variable stellar luminosity

 Michell was the first person to apply the new mathematics of statistics to the study of the stars, and demonstrated in a 1767 paper that many more stars occur in pairs or groups than a perfectly random distribution could account for.
 He focused his investigation on the Pleiades cluster, and calculated that the likelihood of finding such a close grouping of stars was about one in half a million.
 He concluded that the stars in these double or multiple star systems might be drawn to one another by gravitational pull, thus providing the first evidence for the existence of binary stars and star clusters.
 His work on double stars may have influenced his friend William Herschel's research on the same topic.

+Another consequence of Michell's statistical work was the realization that fixed luminosity for stars was a poor approximation.
+Hershel had developed a model of the Milky Way using this approximation and a large number of star directions.
+While the shape was correct, various appendages to the model were not.
+The variable luminosity meant the evidence for the edge of the galaxy was suspect and Hershel lost faith in his model.